- What is an Amazon Sponsored Product?

 In figure 1, for example, somebody searched it for the term "backpack black."
 The first four results are paid advertisements.
 Only in fifth place is the first organic search result.
 "Organic" because no payment was made for this placement.
 You can recognize paid advertisements because they are marked with the title " Sponsored " or "Advertisement ".

 On mobile devices, sponsored product ads are located in the same places:

 Amazon Sponsored Products ads are billed according to the "Pay per Click " principle (also called "Cost per Click " (CPC)).
 This means that if the ad is displayed, the seller does not have to pay anything.
-Only when a buyer clicks on the advertised item is the advertiser asked to check out and pay an amount that can range from a few cents to a few euros.
+Only when a buyer clicks on the advertised item is the advertiser asked to check out and pay an amount that currently ranges from a few cents to 3 euros.

 The demand for the search term determines the cost of a click.
 As a general rule, the more competitive the bid, the more likely it is that the advertisement placed will be displayed.
 For example, if many sellers bid on a particular search term, Amazon will award the first place to the highest bidder in an auction.

 Relevant key figures